christianacca/web-api-starter/docs/add-application.md

 For an example section to add, see [dev-setup.md](../docs/dev-setup.md#app)

+## 8. Update add environment guide

+Add guidance to the [add-environment.md](../docs/add-environment.md) guide describing any configuration and secrets required for the new app

-## 8. Add app to the solution's CI/CD pipeline
+## 9. Add app to the solution's CI/CD pipeline

 1. Modify the 'Map variables' step in the [__Application Deployment](../.github/workflows/__app-deploy.yml) github workflow to include the variables required for the new app.
 At minimum this will be: